 Due to the change in physiology that occurs in the tendon when it is in a tendinopathic state, loading the tissue is required for recovery.
 Loading the tissue stimulates protein synthesis to occur, for the tendon to get stronger and more resilient.
 These are exercises that work the hamstring but also work the gluteal muscles as strengthening weak glutes help to bring balance to the chain of muscles that the hamstring works in.

 These exercises can be started with slow smooth movements, of 12 repetitions for 3-4 sets.
 Doing these on alternate days is best to allow the tissue with adequate time for recovery.

-Lying on your back, with your knees bent to 90º, lilt your pelvis backwards and curl your tail bone up towards the ceiling.
+Lying on your back, with your knees bent to 90º, tilt your pelvis backwards and curl your tailbone up towards the ceiling.
 You should feel the back of your thighs working.

 A long lever bridge is a great progression from the short lever.
 With your knees at a straighter angle, you will have a greater load on the hamstring with this exercise.

 Stand with a band tied around your affected leg, at the ankle, and standing on the other end of the band with your other foot.
 While keeping your knees together and thighs parallel, bend your knee against the resistance band.
 Bend to 90º then slowly lower.